GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity3-node-event-listeners/acs-node-event-listeners.md

 ### Apply a Comment action to documents edited by users other than their creator
-* Note to GB: add false > true
-* Note to GB: Add comment lines 19, 20
-* Open the _aaplication.properties_ file and add the following lines of code:
+* Open the _aplication.properties_ file and add the following lines of code:
   ```
     # Location of the server and API endpoints
     content.service.url=http://localhost:8080